-Wooden worktops do double duty as they’re naturally durable and work well with a range of styles for an aesthetic feature too.
+Wooden worktops are naturally durable and work well with a range of styles for an aesthetic feature too.
 Once you’ve chosen the right worktop for your home, it’s time to install it.

 The good news is you don’t need to hire a professional to help you – our ultimate guide to fitting a wooden worktop will cover all the necessary steps for a great result you can be proud of.

 There are various woods to pick from when purchasing a wooden worktop, from oak and pine to ash or beech, which makes choosing the right option tricky.

 Oak is up to 15% denser and hard-wearing, making it a popular choice for many property owners.

 An oak worktop, whether you opt for classic or rustic, is an addition to your kitchen that will last a lifetime and will resist ageing, making it a cost-effective solution.